-This award is presented annually at the Flash Memory Summit's Lifetime Achievement Award (LAA) recognizes individuals who have shown outstanding leadership in promoting the development and use of flash memory and associated or related technologies, including one or more of the following:
+Flash Memory Summit's Lifetime Achievement Award (LAA) recognizes individuals who have shown outstanding leadership in promoting the development and use of flash memory and/or associated or related technologies, including one or more of the following:

-The conference organizers hope that the recognition this award brings will help foster further advances in the fastest-growing technology of the semiconductor industry.
+By bestowing this award, Flash Memory Summit hopes to help foster further advances in the fastest-growing technology of the semiconductor industry.

-LAA Committee member Brian Berg, George Perlegos, LAA Committee member Jim Handy, and Micron President and CEO Sanjay Mehrotra
+LAA Committee member Brian Berg, 2017 LAA recipient George Perlegos, LAA Committee member Jim Handy, and Micron President and CEO Sanjay Mehrotra

-- 2016: Dr. Kinam Kim, for leadership, strategic direction and inventions that led to many Flash "firsts" including historic advancements in 3D NAND and high density storage.» Read More
+: Dr. Kinam Kim, for leadership, strategic direction and inventions in 3D NAND and high density storage at Samsung.» Read More

-- 2015: Robert "Bob" Norman, for being the key System Architect of "System-Flash" in 1989.
+: Robert "Bob" Norman, for being the key System Architect of "System-Flash" in 1989.
 System-Flash uses a processor and firmware to manage the flash cells using techniques including wear leveling, error correction, low-stress write/erase and the Flash Translation Layer to make SSDs plug-compatible replacements for disk drives.» Read More

 2014: Dr. Simon Sze, for co-inventing the floating gate in 1967.
 Working at Bell Labs, Drs.
 Sze and Dawon Kahng invented a silicon device that insulated a charge which could represent a non-volatile memory bit.
 This was the basis of Intel's EPROM, and later the EEPROM and the Flash EEPROM.

 2013: Dr. Fujio Masuoka, for the conception of flash memory in 1984.
 Flash Memory was a new type of EEPROM device which required only a single transistor to store data, and whose name was based on an architecture which allowed erasure of an entire memory chip in a single operation - or in a "flash."